JortvanSchijndel/ResourcepackPlus/README.md

 # ResourcepackPlus
 ResourcepackPlus is a Minecraft plugin that automatically keeps your server’s resource pack up to date.
 It pulls the pack from GitHub, uploads it to Dropbox, and updates server.properties with the correct SHA-1 and URL.
 Storing the pack on GitHub makes version control and collaboration easy, while Dropbox provides a direct download link for Minecraft to use.

-I originally built this for a Minecraft theme park project, but open-sourced it so anyone can use it for their own server.
-The plugin is built with the help of AI.
+I originally built this for a Minecraft theme park project (IngeniaMC), but open-sourced it so anyone can use it for their own server.
+The plugin is fully built with AI (Gemini, Claude & ChatGPT).

 ## Setup